Rotorsoft/eventually-monorepo/README.md

 ## Writing a Hotel Reservation System

 This tutorial was inspired by [https://medium.com/thedevproject/clean-architecture-a-basic-example-of-folders-organization-aab07f9eea68](https://medium.com/thedevproject/clean-architecture-a-basic-example-of-folders-organization-aab07f9eea68).
-Here we show a different approach to coding the same service using [Eventually](./libs/eventually/README.md).
+Here we will show a different approach to coding the same API using [Eventually](./libs/eventually/README.md).

 ### **1.** Domain Model

-In [Eventually](./libs/eventually/README.md) **the model** is the truth and code is just a side effect.
-All important decisions are made on the model surface before they get transferred to code.
+In [Eventually](./libs/eventually/README.md) **the model** is king and code is just a side effect.
+All important decisions are made on the modeling surface before they get transferred to code.

 > We recommend using [Event Storming](https://www.eventstormingcom/) or [Event Modeling](https://eventmodeling.org/) to clearly define what we are trying to build in lego-like business friendly terms.